-Save-to-database tag summary
+Save-to-database tag summary Save to database L C C D Jannary

-Tag Type Tag Syntax Primary tag [SaveStructure2DB; Axiom.
-Principals; CustomSaveTag=Name] Row tags [Save] Column tags Any supported user property exposed from Axiom.Principals.
+Тад Туре Tag Syntax Primary tag [SaveStructure2DB;Axiom.Principals;CustomSaveTag=Name] Row tags [Save] Column tags Any supported user property exposed from Axiom.Principals.

 - Save Type 4 must be enabled for the sheet on the file's Control Sheet in order for the save process to occur. - Only general user properties and table-related security permissions (from the Tables tab of security) can be modified using Save Type 4. - The user performing the save must be an administrator or have the Administer Security permission.
-Subsystem administrators cannot create or edit users using Save Type 4. - Placing the primary save-to-database tag in the sheet
+Subsystem administrators cannot create or edit users using Save Type 4.

+Placing the primary save-to-database tag in the sheet